StatPhysBio/biophysics/part0/README.md

 ## Setting up the environment
 At this point, we should now have the barebones Miniconda.
 There is a file called `env.yml` in this directory (StatPhysBio/biophysics/part0/ on github).
-This is a configuration file which tells Miniconda to create a virtual environment called `biophys2022` and installs all the packages that we foreseeably need for this course.
+This is a configuration file which tells Miniconda to create a virtual environment called `biophys` and installs all the packages that we foreseeably need for this course.
 The following are the steps for creating the environment: